dbilenkin/machine-learning/MLRacePredictor/capstone_report_race_predictor.md

 Predicting half marathon and marathon times using existing labeled data is clearly a supervised regression problem.
 I considered several algorithms to solve this problem.
 Because there are relatively few features, and some of them appear to have linear relationships, I knew it made sense to start with linear regression.

-But, I wasn't completely sure what the relationships were with some of the activity data so I also wanted to try some that weren't completely linear.
-I also included, Ridge and Lasso.
-I also wanted to try some ensemble algorithms as I've had good results with them before so I added Gradient Boosting and Ada Boost to the list.
-Finally, I threw in KNN, even though I wasn't sure this would be a good fit, just because I felt it was quite different from the rest.
+Even though I didn't have too many features I still wanted to try a couple regression algorithms that include regularization.
+Lasso and Ridge are two regression algorithms that introduce the concept of regularization.
+This means they penalize the magnitude of coefficients in an effort to minimize overfitting.

+Lasso does this by adding a penalty equivalent to the absolute value of the magnitude of the coefficient, while Ridge adds the penalty of equivalent to the square of the magnitude of coefficients.<sup>4</sup>

+I also wanted to try Gradient Boosting as I've had good results with it before.
+Gradient Boosting is an ensemble algorithm that combines a lot of weak learners (simple decision trees) one at a time and evaluating the result using a loss function.
+I thought it might be appropriate here because ensemble methods have proven to get superior results in many situations when the features have a more complicated relationship than can be determined by a simple linear regression.
+I didn't expect it to do better than Linear Regression if I was just using race PRs, but since I was also including activity data, I wanted to see if it could give a better result.

+Finally, I threw in K Nearest Neighbors, mostly because it works so differently from the algorithms.
+It basically just finds the closest neighbors by distance in the data space and returns the average of the label.
+Again, I wasn't expecting this to be the best, but wasn't sure how it would do, because I didn't know exactly what the data space looked like.

 I looped over all of these regressors with their default hyper parameters and I also did this on every subset of combination of features.
 I wanted to try all the combinations for two reasons.
 First, I wanted to see which combinations of features were best at predicting results.
 If it turned out that certain activity data didn't help, there was no need to use it.
 I didn't want more features than needed.
 Second, I wanted to be able to give a prediction based on what data a user had available.
 I wanted to have different trained regressors that would do better depending on what features were used as an input.